sharoncornelius/idpf-specification/idpf_specification.md

 	int (*vc_send_sync)(struct iidc_core_dev_info *cdev_info, u8 *msg, u16 len, u8 *recv_msg, u16 *recv_len);

 	/* vport_dev_ctrl is for RDMA CORE driver to indicate it is either ready
-	 * for individual vport aux devices, or it is leaving the state where it
+	 * for individual vPort aux devices, or it is leaving the state where it
-	 * can support vports and they need to be downed
+	 * can support vPorts and they need to be downed
 	 */
 	int (*vport_dev_ctrl)(struct idc_rdma_core_dev_info *cdev_info,
 			      bool up);